Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 Before you can set up the provisioning, you need to have an **Azure Digital Twins instance**.

 If you do not have this set up already, you can create it by following the Azure Digital Twins [*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md).
 The tutorial will walk you through setting up an Azure Digital Twins instance and a connected Azure IoT Hub.

+You will need the following values in the rest of this article from the step you just completed.
+If you need to gather these values again, use the links below to the corresponding sections in the setup article for finding them in the [Azure portal](https://portal.azure.com).
+* Azure Digital Twins instance **_host name_** ([find in portal](how-to-set-up-instance-portal.md#verify-success-and-collect-important-values))
+* Azure Event Hubs connection string **_connection string_** ([find in portal](../event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal))

+This sample uses a device simulator that includes provisioning using the Device Provisioning Service.
+The device simulator is located here: [Azure Digital Twins and IoT Hub Integration Sample](https://docs.microsoft.com/samples/azure-samples/digital-twins-iothub-integration/adt-iothub-provision-sample/).
+Get the sample project on your machine by navigating to the sample link and selecting the *Download ZIP* button underneath the title.
+Unzip the downloaded folder.

+The device simulator is based on Node.js, version 10.0.x or later. [*Prepare your development environment*](https://github.com/Azure/azure-iot-sdk-node/blob/master/doc/node-devbox-setup.md) describes how to install Node.js for this tutorial on either Windows or Linux.

 ## Solution architecture